siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 tags:
 - tutorial
 - jekyll
-description: In this tutorial, we show you some approaches for working with tags in Jekyll and Siteleaf.
+description: In this tutorial, we show you approaches for creating tag pages in Jekyll and Siteleaf.
 image:
 button: